Julietadeboye/Hashnode-blogs/ckkvq70f907z5c8s1833ehltd.md

 All of the code between the curly braces will be executed every time the function is called.
 This can vary from a one-line code to a ten-line code.

 ### Scope
-Scope is a set of rules that determines where within a program you can access declared variables.
-Scope is not limited to variables but in most cases, you think of a variable when talking about scopes.
+A scope is a set of rules that determines where within a program you can access declared variables.
+Scopes are not limited to variables but in most cases, you think of a variable when talking about scopes.
 Scope refers to the visibility of variables.

 I’d be explaining two types of scope which are local and global.